aiqm/torchani/torchani/extension/README.md

 Performance improvement is expected to be ~6X for AEV computation and ~2X for overall training workflow.

 ### Install
-In most cases, if gcc and cuda environment are well configured, runing the following command will install the cuaev package.
+In most cases, if gcc and cuda environment are well configured, runing the following command at `torchani/extension` directory will install the cuaev package.
 ```bash
 pip install -e .
 ```